microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ## Configure your existing project for additional governance

 1. Navigate to your existing project you created in the customizations section.
-Select ‘Settings’ in the side menu.
+Select ‘Dev Box Settings’ in the side menu.

 ### Apply Dev Box limits to control the amount of Dev Boxes that can be created per project as a cost control.